hogepodge/container-ironic/README.rst

 Container Ironic
 ================
 This project is a container deployment of a full-stack Ironic for managing a home bare-metal lab.
-What do I mean by "full-stack"?
+What do I mean by "full-stack?"
 In contrast to a project like
 `Bifrost <http://git.openstack.org/cgit/openstack/bifrost/>`, this
 OpenStack Ironic deployment is: